Tuition

 Danielle Marie Pisterzi Scholarship

 The Danielle Marie Pisterzi Scholarship was established in Danielle’s memory in 2013 after an automobile accident.
 The scholarship fund was created at Resurrection College Prep and will be awarded to two Resurrection students who demonstrate the qualities that Danielle so beautifully exhibited.
 Danielle was completing a degree in Accounting from Northern Illinois University and is remembered by classmates as a hard-working, determined student and by family and friends for her infectious smile that led her to make friends with anyone she met.
-The two $1000 scholarships recognize juniors or seniors who are involved in extra-curricular activities at Resurrection College Prep.
+The two $1000 scholarships recognize juniors or seniors (current sophomores and juniors at the time of application) who are involved in extra-curricular activities at Resurrection College Prep.

 Essay Prompt -